renovatebot/renovate/docs/usage/self-hosted-configuration.md

 If you set multiple filters, then the matches of each filter are added to the overall result.

-If you use an environment variable or the CLI to set the value for `autodiscoverFilter`, then commas `,` are not supported.
+If you use an environment variable or the CLI to set the value for `autodiscoverFilter`, then commas `,` within filters are not supported.
 Commas will be used as delimiter for a new filter.

 ```